KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/utils/WORKLOG.md

     * 0x28 - brings PreAmp to 0x0002e004 (next is 0x24), CutiePi to 0x00046b38 (next is 0x3C)
     * 0x24 - brings PreAmp to 0x00030910 (next is 0x0E)
     * 0x0E, 0x3B, 0x3C - brings PreAmp to 0x0004119c (next is 0x2E)
+    * And finally all the rest of the objects, and a few tidy ups of mistakes, mostly in the versioning (I mistook 172's code for 174's)
+    * Fix the last byte reading.

+#### 2025-05-07

+* Added a CLI tool based on Kaitai and Python, as it's a little awkward to use the C++ version experimentally now we will start wiring it into a rela parser